GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 Modeling also should be performed with the vision of the future evolution of the system (this may also help to detect possible sources of variation), for which a good domain knowledge may be necessary.

 Many excellent books are written on this topic.
-Please check the recommended literature below.
+Please, check the recommended literature below.

 ### Domain-Driven Design